 XXL: Xiu Xiu and Larsen, the Italian experimental band, unite again for a fourth album.
 Puff O'Gigio, a mythological yet genetically modified being, gives its name to an album filled with its own dystopic fantasy.

 Glistening flashes of distortion lead the way from Puff O'Gigio's Intro to Ghost Maid; there is a strange taste to Joy Division to this one, from an electric perspective, of course; its raw guitar takes the lead as it flutters sweetly up and about.
 A narrator steps in, the song feels more like a memory all of a sudden; 'you are so weightless'...
 An interlude breaks the pace to leave us suspended, oscillating clockwise.
 Carissimo effervesces right after, shedding some sort of automated desolation: an isolated kind of productivity; an unnecessary sort of efficiency that goes on and on.
 The flow of time grows more and more palpable as the album progresses.
 To Carol Rama awakes slowly.
 Narration bursts in again, intermittently.
 A dash of conscience that commands translucid memories to come to life; they obey with a violent yet opaque glow, and they eerily chase each other, trapped in a loop; a sense of quest starts rooting in this unsettling environment.
 Polar Bear Boogie pt.
-1 and 2 defines the space surrounding us; the ceiling and the walls that close up around us breathe slowly, their pulse glows steadily; to this point, XXL has built up to an entrancing state of tension; distortion sneaks in delightfully here and there, reminding me a bit of Nine Inch Nail's Year Zero.
-One of the highlights of the album starts to assemble itself erratically: Welcome To My Planet appears to be dormant, but it will turn out to be a song of confrontation; it's beat runs deep, a jolly narrator merges with this uneasy beat, and the narration is lost in translation now as a rush drags us discretely in between the voices with the unruffled march of the piano that is soon lost, along everything else, to the darkness.
+1 and 2 defines the space surrounding us; the ceiling and the walls that close up around us as they breathe, slowly, their pulse glows steadily; to this point, XXL has built up to an entrancing state of tension; distortion sneaks in delightfully here and there, reminding me a bit of Nine Inch Nail's Year Zero.
+One of the highlights of the album starts to assemble itself erratically: Welcome To My Planet appears to be dormant but it will turn out to be a song of confrontation; its beat runs deep.
+A jolly narrator merges with this uneasy beat and the narration is lost in translation now, we're being dragged, so discretely, in between the voices with the unruffled march of the piano that is soon lost, along everything else, to the darkness.
 Lemoning is a refreshing destination, with a crystalline elegance, it unfurls vigilant of its icy surroundings.
 This dystopic sound they've developed drifts from one perspective to another; when we reach this place, a comfortable awareness takes hold as we go on a ride so bone-chilling it burns.
 Queen of Koalas, another highlight, rattles the frost off and goes deeper into the core of this space, this organism we've gotten to know throughout the album: its vivid projections; the mechanisms; the memories; every single beat starts coming off from this metallic organism as it slowly breaks down, condemning itself to sleep.

 -Tell us about Puff O'Gigio, your main character, who is he?
 How did he come to life?